 It is easier than ever to find cheap flights to Thailand, leaving more of your hard-earned cash for the holiday of a lifetime.
-Whether you choose to visit the hill tribes of the north, engage with elephants at one of the country's most reputable sanctuaries, or island-hop in the south, direct flights to Thailand will get you there before you know it.
+Whether you choose to visit the hill tribes of the north, engage with elephants at one of the country's most reputable sanctuaries, or go island-hopping in the south, you'll have a great time.
+And, with plenty of direct flights to Thailand available from the UK, you can be there in just half a day.

 The country's capital Bangkok boasts attractions of value, including the spectacular Grand Palace, formerly the home of the monarch, but still to this day considered the spiritual heart of the Thai Kingdom.
 The temple of Wat Arun is another must see, which despite translating as 'Temple of Dawn', is stunning at sunset.
 Close to Bangkok you will find the floating markets, where you can purchase tropical fruits and vegetables, fresh coconut juice, and local food cooked on the river in floating kitchens.